 Establishing bilateral guidelines on strategic communication can reduce coordination costs by clarifying necessary procedures during different phases of potential crises.
 Utilizing bilateral exercises and other venues to practice information collection, analysis, sharing, and dissemination based on these guidelines, Japan and the US can further enhance their interoperability in strategic communication.
 During these exercises, participation should extend beyond military forces to related agencies from both countries, including Japan's Ministry of Foreign Affairs and the US Department of State, as well as Japan's Cabinet Secretariat, and the White House.
-This allows for continuous evaluation confirmation of the extent of interagency coordination in strategic communication.
+This allows for continuous evaluation and confirmation of the extent of interagency coordination in strategic communication.
 Through these efforts, Japan and the United States can bolster preemptive their and consistent strategic communication capabilities, proactively addressing the threat posed by personalized disinformation campaigns.

-Establishment of Multilateral Regulatory Framework for Digital Platforms global regulations for digital platforms, particularly by further institutionalizing the Data Free Flow with Trust (DFFT) initiative.
+Establishment of Multilateral Regulatory Framework for Digital Platforms

+To combat disinformation campaigns, Japan and the United States should collaborate in strengthening global regulations for digital platforms, particularly by further institutionalizing the Data Free Flow with Trust (DFFT) initiative.
 Proposed by former Japanese Prime Minister Shinzo Abe at the World Economic Forum in 2019, DFFT aims to promote the international free flow of data while ensuring privacy, security, and intellectual property rights.
-It has received recognition in major international forums such as the G7 and G20, following its introduction during the G20 summit hosted by Japan that same Efforts are currently in progress institutionalize DFFT (Data Free Flow with Trust), and a prominent instance of this is the OECD's 2022 "Declaration on Government Access to Personal Data Held by Private Sector Entities."
-This declaration the initiative by acknowledging governments' entitlement to access personal data in order to safeguard public safety, identify criminal activities, and ensure national security.
+It has received recognition in major international forums such as the G7 and G20, following its introduction during the G20 summit hosted by Japan that same year.
+Efforts are currently in progress to institutionalize DFFT (Data Free Flow with Trust), and a prominent instance of this is the OECD's 2022 "Declaration on Government Access to Personal Data Held by Private Sector Entities."
+This declaration bolsters the initiative by acknowledging governments' entitlement to access personal data in order to safeguard public safety, identify criminal activities, and ensure national security.